GreenSoupDeveloper/Greenaid-IDE/README.md

 * Hard Disk: 20 GB for projects, 10MB for the program
 * Programs: Microsoft .NET Framework 4.8

+## Performance:

+Greenaid IDE uses between 8MB to 30MB, 0 to 0.5% of CPU and 0% of GPU (depends of your computer of course)

 ## License:

-This project is licensed under the MIT License
+This project is licensed under the [MIT License](https://github.com/GreenSoupDeveloper/Greenaid-IDE/blob/master/license.txt)

+## Contact

+if you have any question, send a Discord message to GreenSoup Developer#4806.